Core Vaccine Titer Screen Information

 Viral Serologic Tests

-Historically our profession has considered vaccination a relative innocuous medical procedure as evidenced by the fact that in most states, most vaccines can still be purchased over the counter.
-The standard operating procedures in veterinary practices has been “when in doubt, vaccinate the patient” believing the benefits of vaccinations always outweigh any possible risks.
-However the emerging awareness of acute and chronic adverse reactions to vaccines is changing the way vaccine decisions are being made in small animal practices.
-The current trend is to carefully assess each patient’s disease risk to determine if vaccine(s) are necessary and if so, which vaccine(s) would be appropriate.
+Historically, our profession has considered vaccination a relatively innocuous medical procedure, as evidenced by the fact that in most states, most vaccines can still be purchased over the counter.
+The standard operating procedures in veterinary practices have been “when in doubt, vaccinate the patient,” believing the benefits of vaccinations always outweigh any possible risks.
+However, the emerging awareness of acute and chronic adverse reactions to vaccines is changing how vaccine decisions are made in small-animal practices.
+The current trend is to carefully assess each patient’s disease risk to determine if vaccine(s) are necessary and, if so, which vaccine(s) would be appropriate.
 The use of serological titers can be a valuable tool in making those vaccine decisions.

-Vaccine-induced immunity is a multifaceted process involving antigen processing, humoral immunity, cell mediated immunity, local immunity and cell memory.
-Predicting whether a patient is protected against a disease based solely on a single serum titer is a gross over simplification of this complex immune process.
-However, despite the drawbacks, the use of serum titers in making logical and informed vaccine–related decisions is gaining some popularity especially in animals with histories of a previous vaccine reaction, or in those individuals prone to allergic reactions, or in those specific cases where concerns of “over vaccinations” persist.
+Vaccine-induced immunity is a multifaceted process involving antigen processing, humoral immunity, cell-mediated immunity, local immunity and cell memory.
+Predicting whether a patient is protected against a disease based solely on a single serum titer is a gross oversimplification of this complex immune process.
+However, despite the drawbacks, the use of serum titers in making logical and informed vaccine–related decisions is gaining popularity, especially in animals with a history of a previous vaccine reaction, in individuals prone to allergic reactions, and in cases where concerns about “over vaccinations” persist.

 When interpreting any serum vaccination titer, you must take the following key points into consideration;

-• Even among the experts, there is no clear consensus on exactly what titer is considered protective for each specific disease.
+- Even among experts, there is no clear consensus on what titer is considered protective for each disease.

-• A positive titer will protect against development of the clinical signs of that disease in the patient, however it may not prevent the patient from becoming infected or even transmitting the agent.
+- A positive titer will protect against the development of the clinical signs of that disease in the patient; however, it may not prevent the patient from becoming infected or even transmitting the agent.

-Serological titers can be useful in determining whether an animal is protected against a specific disease (positive or protective titer) at that point in time.
+Serological titers can be useful for determining whether an animal is protected against a specific disease (i.e., a positive or protective titer) at that point in time.

-CANINE: There is an excellent correlation between a “positive” titer and protection against viral challenge with canine distemper virus (CDV); canine adenovirus (CAV-2); and canine parvovirus2 (CPV), and Rabies (RV).
+CANINE: There is an excellent correlation between a “positive” titer and protection against viral challenge with canine distemper virus (CDV), canine adenovirus (CAV-2), canine parvovirus 2 (CPV) and Rabies (RV).

 CDV: SN > 1: 32